 When you want to place a scanned extract from a book, or paper copy journal, you simply fill out and submit the online Academic Request Form which can be found at https://academicform.cla.co.uk/Home/Login .
 The details needed are fairly straightforward.
 If the module you want to add material for is not listed, you can add it yourself, giving both the module code and name.
 There is no need to provide a scan at this point.

 The CLA compliance officer (an employee of UHI) will check the details against the Digital Content Store for compliance (is it covered by the licence?, has another HEI already uploaded the same abstract?)
-If the material can be uploaded under the licence, the Compliance Officer will ask you to send your scan in and will upload it to the DCS.
-You will then be sent a stable URL that you add to the VLE where the PDF would have been.
-If another HEI has already added the same extract you will be asked whether you want to use that, or would prefer to have your own added.
+If the material can be uploaded under the licence, the Compliance Officer will scan your extract and upload it to the DCS.
+You will then be sent a stable URL to add to the VLE where the PDF would have been,.or/and to add to your Talis reading list.

 The university must own a copy of anything that is to be scanned.
 If we do not currently own a copy, we may buy a copy or we can purchase a copyright fee paid copy from the British Library